-We may use the net proceeds from selling securities pursuant to this prospectus to reduce outstanding obligations under our credit facility and any such use may dilute our net asset value per share.
-We may also use such proceeds to invest in new or existing portfolio companies, or for other general corporate purposes.
-Any supplements to this prospectus relating to an offering may more fully indentify the use of the proceeds from such offering.
+We intend to use the net proceeds from selling securities pursuant to this prospectus to reduce our outstanding obligations under our Credit Facility, invest in new or existing portfolio companies, or for other general corporate purposes.
+Any supplements to this prospectus relating to an offering will more fully identify the use of the proceeds from such offering.